-If the IR emission from the region surrounding the source is restricted to a region smaller than half the FORCAST field of view (i.e. \sim 1.6 arcmin), then the chop and nod can be done on-chip.
-Observations performed in NMC mode either on-chip or off-chip yield a S/N equal to or slightly better than that obtained in NPC mode.
+If the IR emission from the region surrounding the source is restricted to a region smaller than half the FORCAST field of view (i.e. ~1.6 arcmin), then the chop and nod can be done on-chip.
 For additional discussion of this point, see the calculations of S/N for various FORCAST chop-nod scenarios provided here.